wilmixjemin8/wdbajdollar/README.md

-Note:  This   Database and  tutorial  is  under  construction....
+Note: About  Wdbajdollar is  briefly mentioned  in tutorial not here.